vidyaneela/Experiment--05-4X4-keypad-interface-with-LPC2148/README.md

 Roll no
 Date of experiment :

-Ex.
-No. :6
-Date:
-Interfacing a 4X4 keypad LPC2148 ARM 7 Microcontroller
+### Interfacing a 4X4 keypad LPC2148 ARM 7 Microcontroller

 Aim: To Interface 4x4 keypad interface  LPC2148 ARM 7 and write a code for displaying the inputs on a 16x2 lcd Components required: Proteus ISIS professional suite, Kiel μ vision 5 Development environment